bigfix/developer.bigfix.com/site/reference/types/folder.md

 # application &lt;string&gt; of &lt;folder&gt; : application

 Returns an application object for the named file located in the folder.
-See application.Example: exists application &amp;quot;notepad.exe&amp;quot; of the windows folder - Using the application of folder creation method, this example locates the notepad application provided it exists in the Windows folder.
+See application.Example: exists application "notepad.exe" of the windows folder - Using the application of folder creation method, this example locates the notepad application provided it exists in the Windows folder.

 # application of &lt;folder&gt; : application